surpher/PactSwift/README.md

 - `PactSwift` is intended to be used in your [test target](./Documentation/images/11_xcode_carthage_xcframework.png).
 - If running on `x86_64` (Intel machine) see [Scripts/carthage][carthage_script] ([#3019-1][carthage-issue-3019-1], [#3019-2][carthage-issue-3019-2], [#3201][carthage-issue-3201])

-## Generated Pact contracts

-By default, generated Pact contracts are written to `/tmp/pacts`.
-Define a `PACT_OUTPUT_DIR` environment variable (in [`Run`](./Documentation/images/12_xcode_scheme_env_setup.png) section) with the path to directory you want your Pact contracts to be written into.

-Sandboxed apps (macOS) are limited in where they can write Pact contract files into.
-The default location is the `Documents` folder in the sandbox (eg: `~/Library/Containers/xyz.example.your-project-name/Data/Documents`).
-Setting the environment variable `PACT_OUTPUT_DIR` might not work without some extra settings tweaks.
-Look at the logs in debug area for the Pact file location.

 ## Writing Pact tests

 - Instantiate a `MockService` object by defining [_pacticipants_][pacticipant],